aiplanethub/introduction-to-powerbi/model-data/1956-Model Data in Power BI.md

 A **fact table** is made up of values that can be summarized and aggregated, as well as one or more keys that link to the dimension tables.

-**Fact tables** should be very narrow and include as few columns as possible.
-Any columns that describe the features of a dataset.
+**Fact tables** should be very narrow and include as few columns as possible - any columns that describe the features of a dataset should be included.

 **Fact tables** contain information about events like sales orders, shipping dates, resellers, and suppliers.